 Support for higher education and cultural institutions were central elements of the philanthropy of the Harkness family, heirs to Standard Oil money.

 And spend it he did—for the benefit of others.
 Biographer James Willett Wooster estimates that Harkness gave away roughly $129 million before his death in 1940.
 (Wooster only counted gifts of more than $5,000, so Harkness’ total was almost certainly higher.)
 Harkness dedicated his giving to three principal causes: fine arts, health care, and top educational institutions.
 He concludes that Harkness is unknown today because his philanthropy was largely guided by a “passion for anonymity.”

 Born in 1874, Edward was the youngest of five children born to Stephen V. Harkness.
 His father was a prominent Cleveland merchant who had success in distilled spirits.
-In 1867, he agreed to invest $100,000 in a fledgling company headed by an ambitious young man named John D. Rockefeller.
-When Standard Oil offered its first 10,000 shares of stock, Rockefeller ended up with 2,667 shares to Harkness’ 1,334.
-(After several recapitalizations, Harkness’ ownership evened out at around 10 percent.)
+In 1867, Stephen agreed to invest $100,000 in a fledgling company headed by an ambitious young man named John D. Rockefeller.
+When Standard Oil offered its first 10,000 shares of stock, Rockefeller ended up with 2,667 shares to Harkness’s 1,334.
+(After several recapitalizations, Harkness’s ownership evened out at around 10 percent.)
 As Standard Oil boomed, Harkness remained a silent partner.